department-of-veterans-affairs/va-digital-service-handbook/_pages/resources/design.md

 # Title and Description display on the page and in HTML meta tags
 #
 title: Design guide
 description: Learn about the Veteran Tools Platform design strategy.
-Find design resources, tools, and examples you can use throughout the service lifecycle.
+Find design resources, tools, and examples you can use throughout the Digital Delivery lifecycle.
 #
 # Editable - Internal page menu
 # Match titles here with H3s (###) below
 #
 sections:
+  - Expectations
   - General design guidance
   - Design philosophy
   - Document every interaction
   - Design for accessibility
   - Content guidelines
   - Design tools
+  - Getting help
 # Don't edit items below - they control the page layout
 #
 return-top: yes